-Consistency is a crucial aspect of composite services execution.
+Transactional consistency is a crucial aspect of composite services execution.
 In order to meet consistency requirements at early stages of the service composition process, we need to consider transactional requirements a concrete parameter determining the choice of the component Web services.
-In this section we present a high level definition of the consistency requirements and a methodology taking into account these requirements during the composition of Web services.
+In this section we present a high level definition of the consistency requirements and a methodology taking into account these requirements during the building process of composite applications and later on during the coordination of their execution.